 Phases of Achievement and Program Milestones

 NYeC will support practices to certify milestone achievements per eligible provider.
-Supporting documentation is required to demonstrate achievement of each of these four phases:
+Supporting documentation is required to demonstrate achievement of each of these phases:

 - Successful attestation for Promoting Interoperability (formerly Meaningful Use) Stage 3